ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 Be explicit.
 For example:

-- "I'm stepping back but happy to answer a few questions during the transition."
+- "I'll help out and will be available during the transition, but plan to fully remove myself as maintainer once the transition is complete."
-- "I'm looking for one or two co-maintainers and plan to stay on in a limited role."
+- "I'm fully handing over maintenance but am happy to answer a few questions during the transition."
-- "I'd like to hand over fully and remove myself as maintainer once the transition is complete."
+- "I'd like to hand over fully and remove myself as maintainer as soon as possible."

 Setting clear boundaries helps others decide whether to volunteer and prevents misunderstandings later.